-We offer a selection of MPV models across our brands, and from Volkswagen to FIAT, we’re sure we can help you find the right car to suit you and your driving needs.
+We offer a selection of MPV models across our brands, so we’re sure we can help you find the right used car to suit you and your driving needs.
 Choosing your next second hand MPV car has never been easier, so simply browse our stock available across our brands, and let us know when you’d like to arrange your test drive.

 If you have a part exchange vehicle you can get a car valuation online or bring your car into any of our dealerships and discuss with our sales teams.